curtylin/Autostock/README.md

 `. venv/bin/activate`
 afterwards you install all the dependencies by running `pip install -U pip` and then
-`pip install -r requirements.txt`  (also need to do it once) at which point you can run
+`pip install -r requirements.txt`

+Once all of that is done, run this command in the terminal:
 `yarn start-api` or `npm run start-api` to run the backend

 ## Then in another terminal, to get the frontend packages installed and running: